StreetSupport/mhp/site/content/_index.md

     We have a Board of representatives from different perspectives of our city which meets to use its collective influence to remove systemic blockages.

-    Part of the ‘glue’ that holds our network together is our MHP Network and Communications Facilitator, a post hosted by [Macc](https://manchestercommunitycentral.org/about-us) and funded by MCC, the NHS and the Covid Recovery Fund via Young Manchester.
+    Part of the ‘glue’ that holds our network together is our MHP Network and Communications Worker, a post hosted by [Macc](https://manchestercommunitycentral.org/about-us) and funded by MCC, the NHS and the Covid Recovery Fund via Young Manchester.
 The MHP is supported by the [Street Support Network](https://streetsupport.net), including through this website.

     We are also linked into the [Greater Manchester Homelessness Action Network](https://www.gmhan.net/).